Yash-Epte/Calculator/README.md

 ## Contact

-For any questions or suggestions, please open an issue in this repository or contact me at [your-email@example.com](epteyash777@gmail.com).
+For any questions or suggestions, please open an issue in this repository